 It is designed to hydrate and lock moisture into the skin due to the proficient blend of five types of hyaluronic acid.

 This lightweight moisturizer/sunscreen is the perfect asset for winter days when looking for that much-needed UVA protection and hydration.

 Chemical sunscreens are, simply put, products that contain chemicals.
 These are more common and work in a slightly different way than physical sunscreens.

 Instead of physically shielding you from the sun, they absorb the UV light, then release it as heat (or infrared rays) as a result of a chemical reaction of changing the electromagnetic radiation effect.

-Although they have been doomed as harmful and cancer-causing chemicals, the truth is that we really shouldn’t stop using sunscreen in order to prevent cancer and premature ageing.
+Although they have been doomed as harmful and cancer-causing chemicals, the truth is that we really shouldn’t stop using sunscreen to prevent cancer and premature aging.

 It sounds silly and counteractive, so let’s not go there.

 Sunscreens include different types of active ingredients than physical sunscreens and they also contain chemicals.